 St. Louis.
-January 13 .- A ground of employees pressing against the elevator gate tonight on the sixth floor of last note was handed this afternoon the Brown Shoe Company building, at to Baron de Rosen, the Russian min- Seventh street and Washington avenue caused the gate to give way and ten persons were plunged down the shaft.
-Six were taken out dead and the other have according to reports published four, seriously injured, hurried to the according to the dispatch, and it is city hospital.
+January 13.-A crowd of employees pressing against the elevator gate tonight on the sixth floor of the Brown Shoe Company building, at Seventh street and Washington avenue caused the gate to give way and ten persons were plunged down the shaft.
+Six were taken out dead and the other four, seriously injured, hurried to the city hospital.
 Two of the injured died now stated that Japan never asked for soon after reaching the hospital and

-The employees had assembled at the close of work in the corridors on the different floors waiting for the elevator eager to get near the door and be first into the cage, began to push toward the gate.
-Suddenly the gate gave way. egarding the probability of war be- just as the elevator started to descend and ten of the occupants plunged head first down the shaft.
+The employees had assembled at the close of work in the corridors on the different floors waiting for the elevator to take them down.
+The elevator was at the seventh floor receiving passengers when those on the sixth floor eager to get near the door and be first into the cage, began to push toward Berlin, January 13 .- Official opinion the gate.
+Suddenly the gate gave way, first down the shaft.

-James Johnson, the elevator operator, ernment, for the first time since the was taken into custody by the police controversy began, to believe that the pending an investigation.
-Johnson said the elevator gate did not break, but that it had been raised by employees versed and war has become a proxi- while waiting for the car to descend mate contingency, according to the to the floor and suddenly employees in the rear of the crowd began posning, precipitating them down the maft. last note is deemed here as being a Factory Superintendent Fray corrober-
+James Johnson, the elevator operator, was taken into custody by the police pending an investigation.
+Johnson said the elevator gate did not break, but that it had been raised by employees while waiting for the car to descend ated Johnson's story.